perpen/pod/README.md

 - project specifics
   - project can have .pod config with preferred image and optionally version
 - ldap login (either integrated, or on login)
-  - do i need it? what's the risk if i create box using another's home files?
+  - why would i need it? what's the risk if i create box using another's home files?
+  - and some may choose to use a team account for this.
+- copy/paste
 - hostname on k8s
   See https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pods
 - Name parameter?
 Appended to owner name (real name instead of staff id?)
 - security:
   - ssl, supported by wetty
   - is it ok to give sudo?
+  - alpine ok or need internal rhel7 image?
+- pod-secrets decrypt should ask again if wrong passphrase
 - random:
   - use terminal as ui, eg for portal or model-t
     - needs node to exit when done